Essence of Winter

 You should be comfortable walking with and carrying your gear or standing for several hours at a time.
 The group usually covers distances under one mile at a slow pace and may occasionally walk short distances in snow.
 Please contact us if you have any health concerns that may make this trip challenging.

 Unless listed as included, airfare is not included in trip costs.
-Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
+Detailed logistical information are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later, as we are happy to assist you with any extra overnights.

 Flights you (or a travel agent) book: Arrive in Bozeman, Montana (BZN) by 11:59pm on January 28.
 Depart from Bozeman, Montana (BZN) after 12:00am on February 5.

-Travel in a private 15-passenger bus between Bozeman and Mammoth Hot Springs then in a snowcoach deep in Yellowstone National Park.
+Travel in a private 15-passenger bus between Bozeman and Yellowstone National Park, as well as around Lamar Valley, then in a snowcoach deep in the park to the geyser basins.
 For maximum flexibility, we charter a private snowcoach on two days.

 Our company ethos has always regarded conservation as inseparable from responsible tourism.
 We struggle with the dilemma that traveling worldwide expends climate-changing carbon.
 However, we wholeheartedly believe that traveling with us will cultivate your passion for conserving our beautiful world while stimulating each destination’s local economy.
 We encourage you to explore the various ways in which Cheesemans’ operates within this context: